cargo-limit/cargo-limit/README.md

 ---

-Thanks for supporting Free/Libre and Open Source Software! :heart:
+Thanks for making 🌍 a better place by supporting Free/Libre and Open Source Software! :heart:

-By choosing Free Software **you** make 🌍 a better place!

 ---